 Since 2008, Seifried Estate has been a registered member of New Zealand's Recognised Seasonal Employer scheme (RSE).
 This is a programme initiated by the New Zealand government as part of New Zealand's efforts to support our Pacific Island neighbours and help the NZ rural sector to develop and retain consistent seasonal staff.
-Seifried Estate is very proud to support 15 Solomon Island staff for a three-month period during winter pruning.
-The Solomon Island team take this opportunity for regular and consistent work to earn money which is then taken home to help their own rural communities.
+Seifried Estate is very proud to support 40 Solomon Island and Tongan staff for up to a seven months during winter and spring.
+This opportunity for regular and consistent work to earn money which is then taken home to help their own rural communities.
 This hard-working team view the opportunity to come to New Zealand as a privilege and use their short time with Seifried to earn as much money as they can to invest into developing their communities and even set up small businesses at home.
 In 2013 three vehicles were purchased and shipped to Honiara, which were then used as taxis for family members in the country's capital city.
 Additionally, solar panels, photocopiers and a range of IT items have also been shipped home to help support local schools in the village.

 Seifried's philosophy behind vineyard chemical use is far more 'reactive' than ever before.
 Seifried's spray regime works on seasonal requirements, rather than historical need.
 While Seifried still use herbicides and fungicides when required, their use is based on monitoring to see when a 'problem' presents itself before working out a plan to best combat.